VerschaerenJeroen/appium/README.md

 before we start with appium cli, check if you have `Nodejs` installed by opening a CMD terminal and type `node -v`.
 If this return a version congratz you installed node correctly.
 If not I would suggest you to download `Nodejs` with the link provided in `Prerequisites`.
 After this we will run `npm i -g appium` to install appium globally.
 When you now type `appium` in you terminal an appium server will run.
 To exit out of this type `ctrl + c`.

 Next we will install `appium-doctor` to check if everything is configured correctly.
 We do this with following command in cmd terminal `npm i -g appium-doctor`.
 After the installation we will check for `Android` if we configured correctly by running in cmd terminal following command `appium-doctor --android`.
 If everything is checked green under necessary dependencies then we are ready to get started with appium server.
+If not, check that you have tools folder under sdk folder, if not move the tools folder from Sdk/cmdline-tools to Sdk/ .

 ## Setup Appium for appium inspector